 The Minneapolis Pedestrian Program helps those who live and work in the city to use their feet as a low polluting, cost-effective, and healthy way to travel.
 Over 92% of streets in Minneapolis have sidewalks on both sides, resulting in nearly 1,800 miles of sidewalks in the city.
 Minneapolis has an active Sidewalk Inspections Office, which inspects sidewalk conditions on a 10-year cycle.
-Minneapolis is home to the Bike Walk Ambassadors as well as popular walking destinations such as Nicollet Mall, the Stone Arch Bridge, the Grand Rounds, and Milwaukee Avenue.
+Minneapolis is home to popular walking destinations such as Nicollet Mall, the Stone Arch Bridge, the Grand Rounds, and Milwaukee Avenue.
 In October, 2009, the Minneapolis City Council adopted the city’s first Pedestrian Master Plan.
 The City’s Pedestrian Advisory Committee consists of 15 community members, as well as staff from city departments and partner agencies, who advise the Mayor and City Council.

 Walk Friendly Community Recognition